killermann/samk.blog/content/2020/ceasefire-on-intentions/index.md

 Ditching intentions altogether, and having a really clear black and white restriction against them, irons out that wrinkle.
 It gives us permission to silence someone (often someone speaking from a majoritized voice), and allows us to easily pick sides -- the side of the aggrieved, and, in the cases of social justice, the marginalized.

+It takes one more complicated thing, in an already complicated series of things, and makes it easy.

-And not standing clearly and unequivocally on the side of the marginalized person in social justice -- and within social justice dogma more specifically -- is dangerous footing.
+Because not standing clearly and unequivocally on the side of the marginalized person in social justice -- and within social justice dogma more specifically -- is dangerous footing.

 ## When Intentions Obviously Matter